This printed article is located at https://investor.ascottreit.com/our_corporate_governance_culture.html

-In addition to quarterly and annual financial statements, the Manager also keeps Unitholders, stakeholders and analysts informed of the performance and changes in Ascott Reit or its business which would be likely to materially affect the price or value of the Units on a timely and consistent basis, so as to assist Unitholders and investors in their investment decisions.
+In addition to quarterly and annual financial statements, the Manager also keeps Unitholders, stakeholders and analysts informed of the performance and changes in Ascott Reit or its business which would likely materially affect the price or value of the Units on a timely and consistent basis to assist Unitholders and investors in their investment decisions.

 Risk Management and Internal Controls